aws-samples/mlops-pipeline-prestodb/blog_post.md

 This query is used at the data preprocessing step, to fetch data from the PrestoDB instance on a multi classifier problem.
-Here, we predict whether an `order` is a `high_value_order` or a `low_value_order` based on assumed calculations on the `TPCH-data`.
+Here, we predict whether an `order` is a `high_value_order` or a `low_value_order` based on the `orderpriority` from the `TPCH-data`.
 Customers and users can change the query for their use case simply within the config file and run the solution as is without making any code changes.